jeremydecola/Mystic-Nights-Translation/README.md

 5) Click on "Output File" > Navigate to where you want the output file to be stored and enter the desired name.
 Ex: mysticnights_patched.iso.
 6) Click on "Patch.

-Its a very similar process with Delta Patcher, just hit the COG/GEAR/SETTINGS icon first and make sure "Backup original file" is checked.
+It's a very similar process with Delta Patcher, just hit the COG/GEAR/SETTINGS icon first and make sure "Backup original file" is checked.

 If you want to use xdelta3 through command line/terminal: